Setting up OpenEBS with Kubernetes on Amazon Web Services¶

 core@ip-172-20-53-140:~$ kubectl get pods NAME READY STATUS RESTARTS AGE maya-apiserver-h714w 1/1 Running 0 12m openebs-provisioner-5e6ij 1/1 Running 0 9m

-Setting up OpenEBS with Kubernetes on Google Container Engine¶
+Setting up OpenEBS with Kubernetes on Google Kubernetes Engine¶

-This section, provides detailed instructions on how to setup and use OpenEBS in Google Container Enginer (GKE).
-This section uses a three node container cluster.
+This section, provides detailed instructions on how to setup and use OpenEBS in Google Kubernetes Engine (GKE).
+This section uses a three node Kubernetes cluster.

-You can either use an existing container cluster or create a new one.
-To create a new cluster, go to Google Cloud Platform -> Container Engine -> Create Container Cluster.
+You can either use an existing Kubernetes cluster or create a new one.
+To create a new cluster, go to Google Cloud Platform -> Kubernetes Engine -> Create Kubernetes Cluster.

 - Go to the Google Cloud URL at https://console.cloud.google.com/.

 - In the Google Cloud Platform screen, select Kubernetes Engine on the left pane.